echogarden-project/echogarden/docs/Engines.md

 ## Language detection

 **Spoken language detection**:
-* [Whisper](https://github.com/openai/whisper) (`whisper`): uses the language token produced by the `whisper` speech recognition model to generate a set of probabilities for the 99 languages it has been trained on.
 * [Silero Language Classifier](https://github.com/snakers4/silero-vad/wiki/Other-Models) (`silero`): a speech language classification model by Silero.
+* [Whisper](https://github.com/openai/whisper) (`whisper`): uses the language token produced by the `whisper` speech recognition model to generate a set of probabilities for the 99 languages it has been trained on (_note_: currently only uses the first 30 seconds of the audio).

 **Text language detection**:
 * [TinyLD](https://www.npmjs.com/package/tinyld) (`tinyld`): a simple language detection library.